-NHC Foods Limited (NHC) ("the Company") (CIN : L15122GJ1992PLC076277) is a public company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.
+NHC Foods Limited (NHC) ("the Company") (CIN: L15122GJ1992PLC076277) is a public company domiciled in India and is incorporated under the provisions of the Companies Act applicable in India.

-The Company is engaged in the business of Exports of Whole & Ground Spices, Lentils, Pulses, Grains, Oil Seeds and various other Agri - products and Assorted Food Products.
-Currently NHC Foods Limited is Exporting the abovementioned Commodities to more than 60 Countries World-wide.
-The financial statements were authorised for issue by the board of directors on June 10, 2021.
+The Company is engaged in the business of Whole & Ground Spices, Lentils, Pulses, Grains, Oil Seeds and various other Agri - products and Assorted Food Products.
+Currently NHC Foods Limited is Exporting the above-mentioned Commodities to more than 60 Countries World-wide.

+The financial statements were authorised for issue by the board of directors on May 23, 2022.